 The Strap and Buckle

-The strap fitted is a new high quality Cerise ‘croc’ leather strap with gold plated buckle.
-Please note if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
+The strap fitted is a new high quality Cerise ‘Croc’ leather strap with gold plated buckle.
+However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain padded leather, alligator, crocodile or lizard skin.

 The Box and Papers

-The watch also comes complete with he high quality hardwood presentation box as shown in the photographs.
+The watch also comes complete with the high quality hardwood presentation box as shown in the photographs.